 First and foremost, let’s provide a quick introduction to what the image histogram is.
 A digital image is nothing but a collection of pixels.
 If the image is grayscale, each pixel is assigned an intensity value, typically ranging from 0 (black) to 255 (white).
-If the image is a standard RGB color image, each pixel is assigned three values, one per color channel (Red, Green, and Blue), and each value typically ranges from 0 to 255.
+If the image is a standard RGB color image, each pixel is assigned three values, one per color channel (Red, Green, and Blue).
+Each value typically ranges from 0 to 255.

 Now, let’s focus on grayscale images for simplicity.
 The image histogram plots on the X-axis the 256 possible intensity values, and on the Y-axis the total number of pixels in the image having each value.
 This is graphically explained below:

 Therefore, looking at the image’s histogram is a quick way to analyze how levels are distributed.
 Now, in Amped FIVE it’s super easy to constantly monitor the histogram of the pixels you’re seeing in the Viewer panel.
 You just need to activate the Histogram tool from the Tools menu (which by default sits on the left side, below the Filters panel).

 In the example above, looking at the image we notice a large amount of dark pixels, some mid-bright pixels in the sky and river, and some very bright pixels in the sun.
 This is well reflected by the histogram’s shape!

 Now, in general, we’re happy when the histogram is well distributed across all levels since that means we’re “making the most” of the available intensity range.
 On the contrary, we’re unamused when we see a squeezed histogram like the one below.